linkedweb/django_react_deployment/README.md

     ssh root@SERVER_IP

-The first time you do this, your ssh key won't work and you'll have to run the following:
+If your local machine deny's you access, run the following:

     ssh-add ~/.ssh/id_rsa_do